 Pittsfield is a very small city located in the state of Illinois.
 With a population of 4,485 people and two constituent neighborhoods, Pittsfield is the 345th largest community in Illinois.

-The education level of Pittsfield citizens is a little higher than the average for US cities and towns: 22.42% of adults in Pittsfield have at least a bachelor's degree.
+The population of Pittsfield overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Pittsfield, 22.42% have at least a bachelor's degree.

 The per capita income in Pittsfield in 2010 was $22,616, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
 This equates to an annual income of $90,464 for a family of four.
 However, Pittsfield contains both very wealthy and poor people as well.

 The people who call Pittsfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pittsfield residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Pittsfield include Irish, English, Scottish, and Dutch.

 The most common language spoken in Pittsfield is English.
 Other important languages spoken here include Spanish and Tagalog.